ardalis/ApiEndpoints/README.md

 ### Can I add more than one public routable method to an Endpoint class

 Technically, yes.
-But don't do that.
+But **don't do that**.
 If you really want that, you should just use a Controller.

 ## Roadmap